 B12 Supplements and Side Effects

-Anyone who doesn't eat enough foods containing vitamin B12 and thus could be B12 deficient should consider taking supplements.
-A 2018 study in the Cochrane Database of Systematic Reviews showed that both oral and injectable vitamin B12 supplements can resolve even serious deficiency-related side effects.
+Anyone who doesn't eat enough foods containing vitamin B12 and may be deficient should consider taking supplements.
+A 2018 study in the Cochrane Database of Systematic Reviews showed that both oral and injectable B12 supplements can resolve even serious deficiency-related side effects.

 Although the normal vitamin B12 dosage is just 2.4 micrograms per day, vitamin B12 supplements may be sold in pills containing thousands of micrograms.
-Although this might seem excessive, large amounts of vitamin B12 supplements have been clinically recommended for many years.
-Such large amounts are particularly necessary for people who lack intrinsic factor, and you should also keep in mind that only a small amount of synthetic vitamin B12 is taken up by your body.
+Granted, this might seem excessive, but large amounts of B12 supplements have been clinically recommended for many years.
+Such large amounts are particularly necessary for people who lack intrinsic factor, and remember that only a small amount of synthetic vitamin B12 is absorbed by your body.

-Since vitamin B12 is a water-soluble vitamin, this nutrient is excreted whenever you urinate.
-Whether you're consuming this vitamin naturally from foods or in the form of supplements, any excess will usually be removed from your body.
-In fact, your body will struggle to take up this nutrient after a certain point as you only have so much intrinsic factor.
-This means that even if you take too much vitamin B12, any side effects will be limited and will likely go away as soon as you stop supplementation.
+Lastly, since vitamin B12 is a water-soluble vitamin, it's excreted whenever you urinate.
+Whether you're getting this nutrient naturally from foods or from a supplement, any excess will usually be removed from your body.
+In fact, your body will struggle to absorb B12 after a certain point since you only have so much intrinsic factor.
+This means that even if you take in too much vitamin B12, any side effects will be limited and will likely go away as soon as you stop supplementation.